awsdocs/amazon-workspaces-administration-guide/doc_source/getting-started.md

 1. On the confirmation page, choose **View the WorkSpaces Console**\.
 It takes approximately 20 minutes for your WorkSpace to be launched\.
 To monitor the progress, go to the left navigation pane and choose **Directories**\.
 You will see a directory being created with an initial status of `REQUESTED` and then `CREATING`\.

    After the directory has been created and has a status of `ACTIVE`, you can choose **WorkSpaces** in the left navigation pane to monitor the progress of the WorkSpace launch process\.
 The initial status of the WorkSpace is `PENDING`\.
-When the launch is complete, the status is `AVAILABLE` and an invitation is sent to the email address that you specified for the user\.
+When the launch is complete, the status is `AVAILABLE` and an invitation is sent to the email address that you specified for each user\.
+If your users don't receive their invitation emails, see [Send an Invitation Email](manage-workspaces-users.md#send-invitation)\.

-**Quick Setup**

-Quick Setup completes the following tasks on your behalf:
-+ Creates an IAM role to allow the Amazon WorkSpaces service to create elastic network interfaces and list your Amazon WorkSpaces directories\.
-This role has the name `workspaces_DefaultRole`\.
-+ Creates a virtual private cloud \(VPC\)\.
-+ Sets up a Simple AD directory in the VPC that is used to store user and WorkSpace information\.
-The directory has an administrator account and it is enabled for Amazon WorkDocs\.
-+ Creates the specified user accounts and adds them to the directory\.
-+ Creates WorkSpace instances\.
-Each WorkSpace receives a public IP address to provide internet access\.
-The running mode is AlwaysOn\.
-For more information, see [Manage the WorkSpace Running Mode](running-mode.md)\.
-+ Sends invitation emails to the specified users\.

-**Note**
-The first user account created by Quick Setup is your Admin user account\.
-You can't update this user account from the Amazon WorkSpaces Console\.
-Don't share the information for this Admin account with anyone else\.
-If you want to invite other users to use this WorkSpace, create new user accounts for them\.

 ## Step 2: Connect to the WorkSpace<a name="quick-setup-connect-workspace"></a>